Macha Rekai: Production

 Macha Rekai was a play written by Thanjai N. Ramaiah Dass.
 Upon seeing the play, actor T. R. Mahalingam decided to produce and star in its film adaptation.
-The adaptation, also titled Macha Rekai, was directed by P. Pullaiah and produced by Mahalingam under the banner Sukumar Productions.
+The adaptation, also titled Macha Rekai, was directed by P. Pullayya and produced by Mahalingam under the banner Sukumar Productions.
 Mahalingam portrayed the male lead Macharaju, and Nirmala (who later became known as Vijaya Nirmala) portrayed the character's younger self, thereby making her acting debut.
 The original lead female was Anjali Devi, who left after filming a few scenes, and was replaced by S. Varalakshmi.
 The film's story and dialogues were written by Ramaiah Dass.
-Cinematography was handled by Jithan Banerjee and G. Vittal Rao, and editing by T. M. Lal.
+Cinematography was handled by Jithan Banerjee and G. Vittal Rao and editing by T. M. Lal.

 Soundtrack

 The soundtrack was composed by C. R. Subburaman, while Thanjai N. Ramaiah Dass was lyricist.

 Release

 Macha Rekai was released on 11 August 1950.
 The film was distributed by Kumaravel Pictures in North Arcot, South Arcot, Chengelpet and Chittoor; and Dhanalakshmi Films in Salem.
 It was a moderate success.